ricardo-ervilha/JavaScript---Projects/README.md

-# JavaScript---Projects
+# JavaScript - Projects

-Repository to store some projects using JavaScript.
+<h1>Repository to store some projects using JavaScript.</h1>